 Licensing: A ministerial license to operate this equipment may be required in certain areas.
 Consult your national authority for possible requirements.
 Changes or modifications not expressly approved by Shure Incorporated could void your authority to operate the equipment.
 Licensing of Shure wireless microphone equipment is the user’s responsibility, and licensability depends on the user’s classification and application, and on the selected frequency.
 Shure strongly urges the user to contact the appropriate telecommunications authority concerning proper licensing, and before choosing and ordering frequencies.

-This device operates on a no-protection no-interference basis.
+This device operates on a no-protection, no-interference basis.
 Should the user seek to obtain protection from other radio services operating in the same TV bands, a radio licence is required.
-Please consult Industry Canada's document CPC-2-1-28, Optional Licensing for Low-Power Radio Apparatus in the TV Bands, for details.
+For further details, consult Innovation, Science and Economic Development Canada’s document Client Procedures Circular CPC-2-1-28, Voluntary Licensing of Licence-Exempt Low-Power Radio Apparatus in the TV Bands.